wp-plugins/nonce-please/readme.txt

 Contributors: lilyfan (IKEDA Yuriko)
 Tags: comment, trackback, spam, anti spam
 Requires at least: 2.3
-Tested up to: 2.5
+Tested up to: 2.7
-Stable tag: 1.0.0
+Stable tag: 1.1.0

 "Nonce!
 Please" is a simple plugin that prevents brute-force comments and trackbacks from spammer.
-This is *ONLY* a helpful solution to cut down spams, *NOT* an alternatives to Akismet.
+This is *NOT* an alternatives to Akismet.

 == Description ==